The Timber

 Commission a Piece

-Ancient Kauri is becoming increasingly scarce.
-We hold a limited stock of recovered slabs suitable for feature tables, and each one is unique.
-If you’re interested in commissioning a piece from this extraordinary timber — get in touch and we’ll show you what we have available.
+If you are interested in commissioning a piece from this extraordinary timber, get in touch and we will show you what we have available.